IBM/SalesEnablement-VMware-L3/docs/NextSteps.md

 **IBM Sales** and **IBM Technical** sales must complete a Stand and Deliver exercise to validate their ability to demonstrate {{offering.name}} to potential clients.
 Refer to the evaluation rubric in the learning plan when preparing the Stand and Deliver.

 **Business Partners** (both sellers and technical sellers) must pass the {{learningplan.name}} quiz from learn.ibm.com.
-Remember, take the quiz while the reservation to the TechZone environment is active.
 The Business Partner quiz verifies use of the demonstration environment and click-thru demonstrations, and not one's general knowledge of the offerings.